 Voting Membership:

 Voting members are able to benefit from all of the areas identified for Non-Voting Members.
-To be eligible to vote on items brought forward to the General Membership, annual fees for the individual or organization must be current, and the attendance requirement of having been present for at least two meetings during the Fiscal Year must have been met.
+To be eligible to vote on items brought forward to the General Membership, annual fees for the individual or organization must be current, and the attendance requirement of having been present for at least two meetings during the Fiscal Year, and having attended the Annual Meeting, must have been met.

 Non-Voting Membership:

 Individuals and organizations may have a Non-Voting Membership, and are not subject to the attendance requirements.
-Non-voting members are still able to benefits from the following areas:
+Non-voting members are still able to benefit from the following areas:

 Strategic Collaboration Across the Region – remain informed on initiatives and provide a voice in the strategies